The Minor in Professional Writing

 Virtually every job that exists requires some type of writing.
 Scientists must be able to write detailed, coherent reports on their findings.
 A student majoring in political science with a minor in writing could have a prolific career as a speech writer or press correspondent.
 For the budding philosopher, a minor in writing could be the difference between his texts wallowing in the despair of obscurity or flourishing in the splendor of philosophical esteem.
 Criminal Justice majors can improve the quality of their position papers and reports with a minor in writing.
 Whatever the case, the value of a minor in Professional Writing can not be denied.

-The Professional Writing Minor consists of 18 credits of Core and elective courses.
-The core is comprised of 12 credits, made up of the following courses:
+The Professional Writing Minor consists of 18 credits of core and elective courses.
+The core is comprised of 9 credits, made up of the following courses:

-In addition, students must complete two elective courses of their choosing.
+In addition, students must complete three elective courses of their choosing, one of which must be at the 300-level.
 Students may take any writing course available to majors, but must satisfy any prerequisites for the courses they choose.